-We record our purchases of residential whole-loans as the amount paid to the seller plus any fees paid or less any fees received.
-All other costs incurred in connection with acquiring purchased residential wholeloans or committing to purchased residential whole-loans are charged to expense as incurred.
-We amortize or accrete any premium or discount over the life of the related loan utilizing the effective interest method, using the contractual payments terms of the loans.
-On at least a quarterly basis, we evaluate the collectability of both interest and principal of each loan, if circumstances warrant, to determine whether they are impaired.
+We record our purchases of residential and commercial loans as the amount paid to the seller plus any fees paid or less any fees received.
+All other costs incurred in connection with acquiring residential and commercial loans or committing to purchase residential and commercial loans are expensed as incurred.
+We amortize or accrete any premium or discount over the life of the related loan utilizing the effective interest method, based on the contractual payments terms of the loan.
+On at least a quarterly basis, we evaluate the collectability of both interest and principal of each loan, if circumstances warrant, to determine whether such loan is impaired.
 A loan is impaired when, based on current information and events, it is probable that we will be unable to collect all amounts due according to the existing contractual terms.
 When a loan is impaired, we do not record a loss accrual as we have elected the fair value option.
 However, income recognition is suspended for loans at the earlier of the date at which payments become 90-days past due or when, in the opinion of management, a full recovery of income and principal becomes doubtful.
 When the ultimate collectability of the principal of an impaired loan is in doubt, all payments are applied to principal under the cost recovery method.
 When the ultimate collectability of the principal of an impaired loan is not in doubt, contractual interest is recorded as interest income when received, under the cash basis method until an accrual is resumed when the loan becomes contractually current and performance is demonstrated to be resumed.
 A loan is written off when it is no longer realizable and/or legally discharged.